 By default, you will receive paper versions of your tax statements and you must separately enroll for electronic delivery of tax statements for each eligible account.
 Once you initiate electronic delivery of tax statements, you will continue to receive the selected documents electronically until you change your delivery preferences as described below.

-If you enroll in e-statements, you will also receive electronic versions of any notices that may be periodically provided with your account statements.
+If you enroll in e-statements, you will also receive electronic versions of any notices that may be periodically provided for your account.
 For example, important annual disclosures that are normally provided with your paper statements will now be delivered to you electronically along with your e-statements.

 Managing your delivery preferences